 The Radon Detection Library lending program is provided free to libraries through support from Health Canada, the BC Lung Association, Simon Fraser University, and Airthings.

 - 1 radon detection kit per customer

-- Loan period is 4 weeks (28 days), no renewals
+- Loan period is 4 weeks (28 days) to acquire the best results, no renewals

 - $5 per day fine for overdue units